 A trip to the grocery store can make or break your budget.
 The key to creating a budget grocery list is knowing what should – and shouldn’t – go into your shopping cart.
 Because it is not an easy task – especially for beginner budgeters – I am helping by sharing my go-to cheap groceries list.

-Budgets widely vary but eating is one thing we all have in common!
+Budgets and prices widely vary but eating is one thing we all have in common!
 Whether you are devising a college student grocery list, a family grocery list on a budget or a budget grocery list for one, the food items I recommend provide sustenance at a low cost.

 Grocery List Budget: Just One Step in the Process